 Some couples try almost immediately to get pregnant after miscarriage.
 Others feel that this is way too soon and they need more time to recover their emotional and sexual mojo.
+Typically, sex is not recommended for two weeks after a miscarriage to prevent an infection.
 Needing lots of recovery time is especially true if you miscarried in the second trimester.

 Deciding when to start is entirely up to you and your partner and what feels best.
 There is no right or wrong way to go.
 Don’t let others pressure you into trying to have a baby after miscarriage if you aren’t ready.
 Everyone from your doctor to your mother-in-law will have an opinion, but the only opinion that counts is yours.
 And that can change from yearning to start right away to never wanting to get pregnant ever again, all within the space of a few minutes!